 Ingredient Notes

 There is a lot of chocolate flavor packed into this buttery, flaky crust.
 You can make a homemade crust using my Never Fail Pie Crust or Coconut Oil Pie Crust recipes.
 Both pie crusts are delicious and easy to make.
-Or, to make things really simple, you may use a store-bought pie crust.
+Or, to make things really simple, you may use a premade pie crust.
+(You can pop it in your cart from the link or it’s in the refrigerated section in the store.)

 Chocolate Chess Pie